 EBF poo, poo nappies that have sat in the pail for more than 24 hours without being rinsed, and foods like blueberries/carrot/tomato can stain.
 If correct loading, a decent detergent and warm water, isn’t enough, even after rinsing the soiled nappy in hot water and detergent.
 Try the following…

-💡 Apply Sunlight/Sard soap as per directions on the packaging, prior to pre wash.
+- Apply Sunlight/Sard soap as per directions on the packaging, prior to or after pre wash.

 Heavy duty stain removal

 - Soak inserts/AIO in a laundry booster product (eg. Vanish/Sard powder) as per directions on the packaging, for a short time prior to washing.